yonaSisay/yonaSisay/README.md

 - 🔭 I’m currently  studying and doing some personal web projects

-- 🌱 I’m currently learning  Data structure and Algorithm's
+- 🌱  learning   Data structure and Algorithm  by solving problems

 <br/>